 Liver transplantation in Turkey is only done by a deceased person or a donor from the patient's relatives from the first degree to the fourth degree.
 As for taking from a deceased person, this is not available if the person is a foreigner.
 Therefore, the liver can only be obtained if there is a donor from the patient's relatives.

-In general, it varies according to the center and the presence of a viral infection such as hepatitis B, but the cost ranges between 40 thousand and 80 thousand US dollars.
+In general, it varies according to the center and the presence of a viral infection such as hepatitis B, but the cost of liver transplantation in Turkey starts from 50 thousand US dollars.

 Although the success rate of the operation in Turkey is higher, the cost of liver transplantation in Germany exceeds 100,000 US dollars.